Oh Yeah (Foxy Brown song): Music video

 The music video was shot in Jamaica in the middle of 2001.
 It starts with Foxy Brown rapping in a forest near the river and later with her then boyfriend and the track's featuring artist Spragga Benz.
 The second verse shows her at a party with her group Fox 5 (which includes her older brother Gavin Marchand).
 The song ends with Brown on the stage dancing and performing in front of a crowd.
 Towards the end of the verse of the performance, a snippet of "Tables Will Turn," a song from Broken Silence comes on briefly.

-B-Side
+B-side

-"BK Anthem", a song that was originally recorded and released as a street single in late 2000 was released as a B-side to the "Oh Yeah"s single.
+"BK Anthem", a song that was originally recorded and released as a street single in late 2000 was released as a B-side to the "Oh Yeah" single.
 The music video was shot with a camcorder style.
-The song peaked at number 82 on the U.S. Billboard R&B charts and failed to make the Billboard Hot 100.
+The song peaked at number 82 on the US Billboard R&B charts and failed to make the Billboard Hot 100.